 The magnificent lagoons

 Also, cruise ships now have to anchor further away from the coast to limit the damage to the corals.
-Sadly, the decision was made after some damages were already done, causing some fish to be contaminated by a toxin which can generate food-poisoning (ciguatera) to humans.
+Sadly, the decision was made after some damages were already done, causing some fish to be contaminated by a toxin that can generate food poisoning (ciguatera) to humans.
 It’s not a direct danger to tourists as you need to absorb a lot of the toxin over time to actually get sick, but it remains a real problem for the local environment.

 Views from the plane